 Mermaid-inspired hair colors have been trending for a while now, and the fervor only seems to continue escalating.
 After all, there are so many ways to interpret the concept.
-Come Halloween, mermaid costumes continue to be one of the most consistently searched on the internet.
-Alas, while you might have your mermaid hairstyle and makeup down pat, or at least in the works, adjusting your hair color to under-the-sea perfection is the cherry on top to achieve the ultimate finned masterpiece of a look—whether you're dressing up for a holiday or channelling these sea-dwelling creatures in your day-to-day.
+Come Halloween, mermaid costumes continue to be one of the most consistently searched on the Internet.
+Alas, while you might have your mermaid hairstyle and makeup down pat, or at least in the works, adjusting your hair color to under-the-sea perfection is the cherry on top to achieve the ultimate finned masterpiece of a look—whether you're dressing up for a holiday or channeling these sea-dwelling creatures in your day-to-day.

 Maintenance Level: High.
-It depends on the look you go for, but generally unnatural shades require more upkeep to stay vibrant and conceal roots.
+It depends on the look you go for, but generally, unnatural shades require more upkeep to stay vibrant and conceal roots.

 Goes Great With: Everything.
 Any skin tone and hair texture can try mermaid hair.
 The look is so easily customizable and encompasses a wide variety of shades.
 The key?
 "Work with what you got!"
 Cleveland emphasizes.
 "For example, eye color, skin tone, and hair color should all harmonize and balance to achieve the perfect result.
 If you have warm color eyes and skin, then it would be ideal to opt for a cool-toned hair color shade."

 Price: $14+ for DIY semi-permanent, $50-$200 at a salon (price will vary based on whether you do all-over color or highlights)

 Keep scrolling to submerge yourself into all shades of mermaid hair.